DeepHMS/SPARK-Structure-Parser-Alignment-and-Reformatting-Kit/README.md

 ## 📦 Installation

-To use SPARK, you will need Python 3.8+ and the following dependencies.
+To use SPARK locally, you will need Python 3.8+ and the following dependencies.
 You can install them via pip:

 ```bash
 pip install biopython numpy pandas py3Dmol